 9. Can you side sleep in a hammock?

-It is possible to sleep on your side in a hammock just how you would in a bed.
+It is possible to sleep on your side in a hammock just as you would in a bed.
 In order to achieve this position, get a wide hammock.
 Aside from that, the hammock should be long and hung with a little sag.

 10. Is it safe to camp in a hammock?

 Yes, it is safe to camp in a hammock.
 However, your safety depends on where you plan to camp.
 Some areas might not have the best conditions for a hammock.
 Needless to say, you will be suspended off the ground.
 Hard surfaces, groundwater, or insects should be the least of your concern.
 Hammocks also offer incredible weather protection.